MinionEnjoyer/HomeCue/README.md

 # HomeCue
 HomeCue is a simple Python service that runs alongside Corsair iCue.
-It exposes your Corsair RGB lighting hardware and makes them auto-discoverable MQTT devices through the MQTT broker, accessible to Home Assistant.
+It exposes your Corsair RGB lighting hardware and makes them auto-discoverable MQTT devices which can be bridged between iCue and Home Assistant.

  - Configure by running the setup script in powershell.
  - Uses MQTT broker through HA to bridge with iCue.